WalkingPal/walking-pal-web/README.md

 [![Discord](https://img.shields.io/badge/chat-discord-purple.svg?style=for-the-badge&logo=discord)](https://discord.gg/Et3aQTsW6a)

-> Make sure you read and follow the instructions in `#🚦start-here` channel after you join the Discord server.
+> Make sure you read and follow the instructions mentioned in the `#🚦start-here` channel after you join the Discord server.

 Make sure you read and follow the [code of conduct](./.docs/CODE-OF-CONDUCT.md)